evitanegara/Weather-Prediction-Using-Timeseries-Data/README.md

 ### 3. Visualization and Outlier Handling
 - Visualized distributions of key features (`SRAD`, `RAIN`, `TMAX`, `TMIN`) using histograms and boxplots.
-- Applied **IQR-based capping** to handle rainfall outliers and reduce skew.
+- Applied IQR-based capping** to handle rainfall outliers and reduce skew.

 ### 4. Data Splitting and Scaling
-- Implemented **walk-forward validation**, using the last 26 weeks as a rolling test set while preserving temporal order.
+- Implemented walk-forward validation, using the last 26 weeks as a rolling test set while preserving temporal order.
-- Standardized features using **StandardScaler (Z-score normalization)** for consistent model input.
+- Standardized features using StandardScaler (Z-score normalization) for consistent model input.

 ### 5. Model Building and Hyperparameter Tuning
 Trained and optimized the following models: